doctrine/orm/docs/en/tutorials/embeddables.rst

 Embeddables are classes which are not entities themself, but are embedded in entities and can also be queried in DQL.
 You'll mostly want to use them to reduce duplication or separating concerns.
 Value objects such as date range or address are the primary use case for this feature.
-Embeddables can only contain properties with basic ``@Column`` mapping.
+Embeddables can contain properties with basic ``@Column`` mapping or any association mapping.

 For the purposes of this tutorial, we will assume that you have a ``User`` class in your application and you would like to store an address in